ZhenyingZhu/StudyNotes/SystemDesign.md

 Consistent hashing adventages

 - capable with auto scaling
-- Heterogeneity: higher capability servers can have more virtual nodes
+- Heterogeneity (not evenly distributed): higher capability servers can have more virtual nodes

 Consistency models